 When we first spent 2 days in Dublin, we knew right away we needed to go back to see more of this green-hued country.

 Dublin is a compact city with a vast selection of good pubs, excellent shops, and historic sites that won’t disappoint you.

-Dublin is a lively city that breathes culture and beautiful architecture.
+Furthermore, Dublin is a lively city that breathes culture and beautiful architecture.
 Among castles and medieval constructions, Dublin’s pubs take the scene and offer an authentic Irish experience.

 Want to know what to do in two days in Dublin, Ireland?
 Read on!

-2 days in Dublin Ireland itinerary
+Are 2 days in Dublin enough?

 - How to Choose the Best Day Tours from Dublin

 - Dublin to Cliffs of Moher Day Trip

 - Day Trip from Dublin to Kilkenny and Glendalough

 - It rains quite a lot in Ireland, so be sure to bring a rain jacket or umbrella.